Wyamio/Wyam.Web/Input/knowledgebase/static-site-resources.md

 Title: Static Site Resources
 Description: A list of resources that can help improve your static sites.
 ---
 Just because you're running a static site doesn't mean that the experience can't be both rich for your users and easy to host and deploy for you.
-This is a list of helpful resources we've found - feel free to expand it by suggesting edits using the button at the bottom.
+This is a list of helpful resources we've found.
+Please suggest additional resources if you know of any.

 # Services
 ---